dwyl/flutter-bloc-tutorial/README.md

 As it stands,
 the app is not really useful.
-Our users need to be able to toggle each `ItemCard` and start/stop timers.
+People need to be able to toggle each `ItemCard` and start/stop timers.
 Let's address both of these concerns! 🎉